-To find out if your drug can be filled for a 90-day supply visit https://www.denverhealthmedicalplan.org/medicai d-choice-pharmacy, then click the "Formulary Search" link or call Health Plan Services.
 You will need to ask your provider to write your prescription for a 90-day supply.
 The pharmacy cannot give you a 90-day supply without the provider's permission.
 The pharmacy can always give you less than what the provider requested but never more.
 If your provider wrote the prescription for a 90-day supply, the pharmacy can still give you a 30-day supply if you ask.

-Pharmacy Retail by Mail:
+Pharmacy by Mail:

-DHMC offers Pharmacy Retail by Mail.
-Pharmacy Retail by mail saves you time by sending your 90-day supply prescriptions to your home.
-Because Pharmacy Retail by Mail prescriptions are for a 90day supply, you will only need to have your prescriptions filled (four) 4 times a year.
+DHMC offers Pharmacy by Mail.
+Pharmacy by mail saves you time by sending your 90-day supply prescriptions to your home.
+Because Pharmacy by Mail prescriptions are for a 90-day supply, you will only need to have your prescriptions filled (four) 4 times a year.
+You can sign up for Pharmacy by Mail by using the MyChart application or by calling the Pharmacy Call Center at 303-436-4488.

 Medications that are covered by DHMC are \$0.
-You do not need to keep a credit card on file if you only want to have medications that are covered by DHMC sent to your home with Pharmacy Retail by Mail.
-If your address changes call Pharmacy Customer Service at 303-602-2326 or fill out and mail a new SIGN-UP FORM to 500 Quivas St., Suite A, Denver, CO 80204.
+You do not need to keep a credit card on file if you only want to have medications that are covered by DHMC sent to your home with Pharmacy by Mail.
+If your address changes call Pharmacy Call Center at 303-602-2326 or fill out and mail a new SIGN-UP FORM to 500 Quivas St., Suite A, Denver, CO 80204.
 Be sure to mark on the form that this is a change of address.
 The pharmacy can only ship your prescriptions within the state of Colorado.